ROCm/AMDMIGraphX/README.md

 This will install the library to the `CMAKE_INSTALL_PREFIX` path that was set.

-To build a debug version of the library, the cmake variable `CMAKE_BUILD_TYPE` can be set to `Debug`:
+To build a debug version of the library, the cmake variable `CMAKE_BUILD_TYPE` can be set to `Debug`.

 ` cmake -DCMAKE_BUILD_TYPE=Debug . `